FREE MENTAL HEALTH ASSESSMENT. start here

 So, how do you go about finding a therapist who works with your personality?

 Fact: Therapy is not a one size fits all solution.
 In fact, there are different types of therapy.
 Both your personality and the reason you’re seeking help can influence what time may be most beneficial for you.
+You may try individual therapy for relationship issues while another type of therapy may benefit someone else.
 Here, some of the most common types:

 Cognitive behavioral therapy (CBT): The truth is, when we’re stuck in a bad habit there’s often identifiable patterns and behaviors that keep us stuck.
 CBT revolves around identifying those things and coming up with ways to break the cycle.